bstaggmartin/bstaggmartin.github.io/_pages/software.md

 ### State-dependent character evolution

-A new algorithm for fitting models of interdependent evolution among discrete and continuous traits.
+R package implementing a new algorithm for fitting models of interdependent evolution among discrete and continuous traits.
 {: style="text-align: justify; font-size:0.75em;"}

 Functionality in progress